 Case study: £19,000 settlement for physical and psychological injury

-Our client (the Claimant) was involved in a road traffic accident when he was stationary in his car waiting to enter the roundabout.
+Our client was involved in a road traffic accident when he was stationary in his car waiting to enter the roundabout.
 He was hit in the rear of his vehicle by the Defendant, who was on a motorcycle.

 When our client got out of the car, he discovered that the motorcyclist was trapped between his car and the motorcycle, which was very shocking to witness.
 It is understood that the motorcyclist passed away in the ambulance.